jhawk7/rpi-temp-sensor/README.md

-# RPI - Thermometer
+# RPI - Thermometer - Pi Zero

-* Uses SHT31-D i2c device (temperature and humidity sensor) on raspberry pi to read temperature and humidity, and opentelemetry to send telemetry metrics to a collector (running on separate machine with prometheus backend) to be displayed as graph via prometheus.
+* Uses SHT31-D i2c device (temperature and humidity sensor) on raspberry pi (zero or better) to read temperature and humidity, and opentelemetry to send telemetry metrics to a collector (running on separate machine with prometheus backend) to be displayed as graph via prometheus.

+# RPI - Thermometer - Embedded

+* Refactored for raspberry pi pico to read temperature and humidity, then publish reads to an MQTT server (running independently) for subscribers (such as prometheus, which can use grafana to graph the reads).
+This project uses tiny-go for compilation on embedded devices (pico)

 # Flow
 ## Connect to i2c device